BenWoodworth/FastCraft/README.md

 | Windows       | `gradlew.bat build` |

 #### Output
-The newly built plugin jar will be in the `build` folder.
+The newly built plugin jar will be in the `build/libs/` folder.